YooNice100/Majorana-Neutrino-Hunt/README.md

 `src/feature_inputs/`

-These datasets are used to build the final training and testing datasets for the models.
+These datasets are used by the automated pipeline to build the final training and testing datasets for the models.

 ---